adampawelka/PortManagement/docs/SprintB/US-3.1.2.md

 - Verified that the language switcher button rendered correctly.
 - Ensured that clicking the language switcher button toggled between languages (EN/PT) and updated the UI components accordingly.

-### Integration Testing
+### 4.2 Integration Testing

 **Role-Based Navigation:**
 - Verified that different user roles (e.g., Admin, User) saw the correct navigation links.
 - Admin users had access to additional sections like Docks, while regular users only saw standard content.

-Disclaimer: Since the tests were implemented in the last stage, the authorization had been already implemented, that's why login was a part of the testing.
+Disclaimer: Since the tests were implemented in the last stages, the authorization had been already implemented, that's why login was a part of the testing.

 ## 5. Demonstration
 Run the Port Management application in web browser with `http://localhost:5173`